Skip to main content

 • are aged 6 months or over and have a weakened immune system

-Read more winter vaccine and coronavirus vaccine information from NHS inform.
+Read more coronavirus vaccine information from NHS inform.

 Who can get the flu vaccine?